Brian0255/NDS-Ironmon-Tracker/README.txt

-Thank you for using Ironmon-Tracker!
+Thank you for using NDS-Ironmon-Tracker!

 This tool REQUIRES the Bizhawk emulator v2.8 or greater.
 You can find the emulator at https://tasvideos.org/BizHawk/ReleaseHistory.
 Other versions have had issues and are not supported.